 Yes.
 Although it will fade.
-The surgeon will make a vertical midline incision (also known as an 'up and down line') and close the wound with either sutures (stitches) or clips.
-The area around the scar will feel numb for a while after the operation but sensation will return to it.
+The surgeon will either make an incision across your tummy just above your pubic hair, or a vertical midline incision.
+The wound will be closed together using either sutures (stitches) or clips.
+After the operation the area around the scar will feel numb for a while but sensation will return to it.
+If the procedure is done laparoscopically, you will not have a single big scar but will have 3-5 small 1 cm cuts on your tummy.